**For anything yearbook or picture related, please go to Mrs. Brooks' teacher connection page.

 - Student computers are provided solely for academic purposes from 7:15 AM- 3:45 PM.
 Additional computer labs are also available.

 - Students are asked to be respectful of others and use the media center as a place for reading, studying, and conducting research in a quiet atmosphere.

 - Students need a pre-signed pass from staff to come to the media center before, during, and after school.
 Teachers in before-care, the lunchroom, and guides in after-care will have passes.

 ManyBooks.net – popular titles, recommendations, and recent reviews of more than 29,000 eBooks available for Kindles, Nooks, iPads, and most other eReaders.
 Best of all they’re FREE!

 Project Gutenberg - over 42,000 free eBooks available for readers to download or read online

-Infotrac – magazines, newspapers and reference resources with reliable, accurate information (username and password are available in media center)
+Infotrac – magazines, newspapers and reference resources with reliable, accurate information (username: fl_sumtermedia and password: student)

 Academy of Achievement - biographies about leaders and visionaries who have helped to shape our world